lkiesow/leihs-wiki/leihs-Admin-Guide.md

         $ wget https://github.com/zhdk/leihs/archive/n.n.n.tar.gz
         $ tar xvfz n.n.n.tar.gz

+Note: For a production environment, it is best practice to change ownership of the leihs directory and all subdirectories (except those few directories mentioned later), to root.
+The goal is to deny write-access to the process running Leihs, so the content of the website cannot be changed in case of a security hole.

 2. Install the RubyGems that leihs needs.
 Bundler can do this automatically:

         # su - leihs